jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ![Advanced Pipeline Running](azure-pipelines/docs/advanced-pipeline-running.png)

 ## Build
-As mentioned before this repository builds on a copy of the [SAP-samples/cap-sflight](https://github.com/SAP-samples/cap-sflight) application, the repository already has working github actions, inside which is a [node.js.yml](.github/workflows/node.js.yml) which contains a steps i use in the BUILD stage
+As mentioned before this repository builds on a copy of the [SAP-samples/cap-sflight](https://github.com/SAP-samples/cap-sflight) application, the repository already has working github actions, inside which is a [node.js.yml](.github/workflows/node.js.yml) file which contains many of the steps used in the BUILD stage of the advanced pipeline.

 ![reuse github actions for Build stage](azure-pipelines/docs/advanced-pipeline-build-reuse.png)

 ### Lint
 The lint settings are as provided in the CAP-SFLIGHT sample

-I see a lot of code in the wild that doesnt use linting, a bit of a pet hate, when i do a code review the first thing i normally do is check the lint, often the lint will return 1000s of issues, most of them very easy to fix, leaving just errors.
+I see a lot of code in the wild that doesnt use linting, a bit of a pet hate, when i do a code review the first thing i normally do is check the lint results, often if the lint hasnt been run it will return 1000s of issues, most of them very easy to fix warnings, once you remove you are left with just errors.
 Code that isnt linting is often very hard to reason with, that is hard to follow and find issues, abd creates a lot of unnecessary complexity, either the developer is unfamiliar with a language or framework, experimenting as they go, under tight deadlines and told not needed, or often have personal preferences and habits tht differ from the linting rules SAP CAP and or SAPUI5 provide (NIH not-invented-here).

 * linting can improve the code quality and consistency by enforcing a common set of coding standards across the team and company, similar to SAP Code Inspector (SCI/ATC/SLIN etc) in ABAP , set up rules and ensure they adopted before code can be transported
 * linting can reduce the number of errors or bugs by detecting and preventing syntax or logic errors, highlighting potential code smells and or security issues